×

 According to the lawsuit, Baskin also demanded that female employees whose jobs did not include providing massages give him massages while he was naked.
 The commission further alleged Baskin propositioned female employees for sexual acts and required them to model bikinis for him.

-Through a representative, Baskin previously denied any wrongdoing related to the lawsuit.
+Through a representative, Baskin has previously denied any wrongdoing related to the lawsuit.

 “We are confident that the truth will fully clear Mr. Baskin’s name, and we look forward to sharing more details when we are able,” the representative said in May.

-On Saturday, Baskin could not be reached for comment through a message left for him at the Paia Inn.
+Baskin did not return a message left for him at the Paia Inn on Saturday.

 Starting at $4.62/week.